Colin-Fredericks/edx_replace_staff/README.md

 When you have multiple people in any of these categories, space-separate them.
 You can find an example in the test folder.

-## Chrome Web Driver
+## Web Driver

-This repo includes a Mac version of the [Chrome webdriver](https://chromedriver.chromium.org/), which is licensed under the a [separate set of terms](https://chromium.googlesource.com/chromium/src/+/HEAD/LICENSE).
+This repo includes a Mac version of geckodriver for Firefox, which is under the [Mozilla Public License 2.0](https://github.com/mozilla/geckodriver/blob/master/LICENSE).
 If you need a different version of the driver you'll have to replace that file (using the same name).
+It also includes the [Chrome webdriver](https://chromedriver.chromium.org/), which of course has its own [separate set of terms](https://chromium.googlesource.com/chromium/src/+/HEAD/LICENSE).
+If you have Safari, you already have safaridriver available, though you may have to [enable it](https://developer.apple.com/documentation/webkit/testing_with_webdriver_in_safari).

-Since chromedriver is not a signed Mac application it will throw a warning the first time you run it.
+Since geckodriver is not a signed Mac application it will throw a warning the first time you run it.
 Go to System Preferences --> Security and Privacy and tell it to open anyway.
-You should be able to
+You should be able to run it just fine on the next attempt.
 ## Instructions

 To install and use for the first time: